kvarak/dnd/docs/_Classes/alchemist.md

 </div>

 Some consider poisoning an evil act.
 The poisoner knows poison is just a tool toward an end, and is no different than any other weapon.
 Some poisoners see themselves as great equalizers, as they are able to craft weapons that the weakest of creatures can wield to devastating effect, but most have no lofty delusions about their work.

+### Bonus Skills
+When you select this field of study at 2nd level, you gain 2 skill points to spend on Combat skills.

 ### Poisonous Residue
 When you select this field of study at 2nd level, whenever you apply poison to a weapon, it will retain it potency for the full duration, even if you use the weapon.
 This only applies to regular poisons and your basic Concoction poison.